2024 Telecommunications Industry Trends in Quote-to-Cash

 2024 telecommunications industry trends clearly show that the telecommunications industry is at a juncture.

-Keeping high sales velocity and driving customer lifetime value by providing a seamless, automated quote-to-cash experience, high uptimes and best-in-class customer support is a challenge for many providers.
+Keeping high sales velocity and driving customer lifetime value by providing a seamless, automated Quote-to-Cash (QtC) experience, high uptimes and best-in-class customer support is a challenge for many providers.

 1. Focus shift from network to software both on the back-office (automation, digital experience, multi-channel customer communication) as well as products (SD-WAN, other “software” products).